top of page

 Alternatively, with a holistic view of the end to end buying journey, crafting the right experience at each stage to remove friction and optimize engagement can reap huge benefits.

-Why hiring a CXO can seriously boost growth and performance
+Why hiring a Chief Experience Officer can seriously boost growth and performance

 Have you heard about the sales lead black hole?
 It’s the 70% of leads generated by marketing which don't get picked up by sales.

-70% of marketing effort and budget going to waste?
+70% of marketing efforts and budget going to waste?
 That doesn't sound right in our circular business space.

 That’s why investing in a leading Experience role will help to implement seamless end to end user journeys from awareness to advocacy, and align all the organisation on them.
 This will result in a higher leads conversion rate, efficient client onboarding programs, upsell opportunities and free leads referred by happy clients.
 Similarly, on the employee side, this focus will help recruit the best talents, onboard them efficiently and empower them to deliver the great customer experience you want.